Skip to Content

 Prepare your Boards

 First, you want to prepare your unfinished wooden boards.
-I used two sizes for my ornaments these with the scalloped edges and these rectangle boards.
+I used two sizes for my ornaments: those with scalloped edges and these rectangle boards.

-Begin by using a cordless drill to drill a hole in the top center on each board.
+Begin by using a cordless drill to drill a hole in the top center of each board.

 Drill a hole in the precut wooden boards.

-Then you will want to sand or use a rotary tool to smooth the edges of the holes.
-Ryobi makes this easy to use cordless rotary tool that is so convenient for small projects like this.
+Then, you will want to sand or use a rotary tool to smooth the edges of the holes.
+Ryobi makes this easy-to-use cordless rotary tool that is convenient for small projects like this.

-Finally the last step to prepare your boards is to paint with white chalk paint.
+Finally, the last step in preparing your boards is to paint them with white chalk paint.

 Draw with Hot Glue

-Next we are going to draw our design onto the prepared wooden boards with our Ryobi Hot Glue Gun.
+Next, we will draw our design onto the prepared wooden boards with our Ryobi Hot Glue Gun.

-I’m starting with the angel and I began with a round circle and then filled in with the glue.
+I’m starting with the angel, beginning with a round circle and then filling in with the glue.

 Creating an angel's face on a wooden board using hot glue for DIY Christmas Ornament.